hashicorp/terraform-provider-aws/website/docs/r/lb.html.markdown

 * `enable_cross_zone_load_balancing` - (Optional) If true, cross-zone load balancing of the load balancer will be enabled.
    This is a `network` load balancer feature.
 Defaults to `false`.
 * `enable_http2` - (Optional) Indicates whether HTTP/2 is enabled in `application` load balancers.
 Defaults to `true`.
+* `enable_waf_fail_open` - (Optional) Indicates whether to allow a WAF-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF.
+Defaults to `false`.
 * `customer_owned_ipv4_pool` - (Optional) The ID of the customer owned ipv4 pool to use for this load balancer.
 * `ip_address_type` - (Optional) The type of IP addresses used by the subnets for your load balancer.
 The possible values are `ipv4` and `dualstack`
 * `tags` - (Optional) A map of tags to assign to the resource.